-Today Melissa breaks down a great plan for 24 hours in Madrid (though we both agree - you should always stay longer!)
+Today Melissa breaks down a great plan for 24 hours in Madrid (though we both agree that you should always stay longer)!

-The Spanish capital is rich in history, culture, food, art, shopping and so much more.
+The Spanish capital is rich in history, culture, food, art, shopping, and so much more.
 So even if you're only here for only one night, it's worth your while to experience the city.
-Make the most of your time with this guide to what to do in Madrid in 24 hours -- hopefully next time you'll stay longer 🙂
+Make the most of your time with this guide to what to do in Madrid in 24 hours—and hopefully next time you'll stay longer. 🙂

 Here's my step-by-step guide to experiencing the top spots in Madrid in just one day.